pronovic/apologies/DEVELOPER.md

 - run activate: Print command needed to activate the Poetry virtualenv
 - run requirements: Regenerate the docs/requirements.txt file
 - run format: Run the code formatters
-- run checks: Run the PyLint and MyPy code checkers
+- run checks: Run the code checkers
 - run test: Run the unit tests
 - run test -c: Run the unit tests with coverage
 - run test -ch: Run the unit tests with coverage and open the HTML report